muppet9010/factorio-muppet-streamer/README.md

 - `destinationType` of `enemyUnit` and `biterNests` does a search for the nearest opposing force (not friend or cease-fire) unit/nest within the maxDistance.
 If this is a very large area (3000+) this may cause a small UPS spike.
 - All teleports will try 10 random locations around their targeted position within the `arrivalRadius` option to try and find a valid spot.
 If there is no success they will try with a different target 5 times before giving up for the `random` and `biterNest` `destinationType`.
 - The `reachableOnly` option will give up on a valid random location for a target if it gets a failed pathfinder request and try another target.
 For `biterNests` this means it may not end up being the closest biter nest you are teleported to in all cases, based on walkable checks.
 This may also lead to no valid target being found in some cases, so enable with care and expectations.
 The `backupTeleportSettings` can provide assistance here.
 - The `backupTeleportSettings` is intended for use if you have a more risky main `destinationType`.
 For example your main `destinationType` may be a biter nest within 100 tiles, with a backup being a random location within 1000 tiles.
 All options in the `backupTeleportSettings` must be provided just like the main command details.
 It will be queued to action at the end of the previous teleport attempt failing.
+You can nest these as many times as required.
 - A player teleported comes with their vehicle if they have one (excludes trains).
 Anyone else in the vehicle comes with it.
 The vehicle will be partially re-angled unless/until a Factorio modding API request is done.